-1. Liquidity risk
+a) Liquidity risk

 Liquidity risk is the risk that the Issuer is unable to meet its contractual or contingent obligations or that it does not have the appropriate amount, tenor and composition of funding and liquidity to support its assets.
-This could cause the Issuer to fail to meet regulatory liquidity standards or be unable to support day-to-day banking activities.
+This could cause the Issuer to fail to meet internal and/or regulatory liquidity requirements, make repayments as they fall due or be unable to support day-to-day banking activities.
 Key liquidity risks that the Issuer faces include:

-• The stability of the Issuer's current funding profile:

-In particular, that part which is based on accounts and deposits payable on demand or at short notice, could be affected by the Issuer failing to preserve the current level of customer and investor confidence.
-The Issuer also regularly accesses money and capital markets to provide funding to support its operations.
-Several factors, including adverse macroeconomic conditions, adverse outcomes in conduct and legal, competition and regulatory matters and loss of confidence by investors, counterparties and/or customers in the Issuer, can affect the Issuer's ability to access the capital markets and/or the cost and other terms upon which the Issuer is able to obtain market funding.

-• Credit rating changes and the impact on funding costs:

-Rating agencies regularly review credit ratings given to the Issuer.
-Credit ratings are based on a number of factors, including some which are not within the Issuer's control (such as political and regulatory developments, changes in rating methodologies, changes in the rating of other Group companies, macro-economic conditions and the sovereign credit ratings of the countries in which the Issuer operates).

-Whilst the impact of a credit rating change will depend on a number of factors (including the type of issuance and prevailing market conditions), any reductions in a credit rating (in particular, any downgrade below investment grade) may affect the Issuer's access to the money or capital markets and/or terms on which the Issuer's is able to obtain market funding, increase costs of funding and credit spreads, reduce the size of the Issuer's deposit base, trigger additional collateral or other requirements in derivative contracts and other secured funding arrangements or limit the range of counterparties who are willing to enter into transactions with the Issuer.
+- Stability of the Issuer's deposit funding profile: deposits which are payable on demand or at short notice, could be affected by the Issuer failing to preserve the current level of customer and investor confidence. - Ongoing access to wholesale funding: the Issuer regularly accesses the money and capital markets to provide short-term and long-term unsecured and secured funding to support its operations.
+A loss of counterparty confidence, or adverse market conditions, could lead to a reduction in the tenor, or an increase in the costs of the Issuer's unsecured and secured wholesale funding. - Impacts of market volatility: adverse market conditions, with increased volatility in asset prices, can negatively impact the Issuer's liquidity position through increased derivative margin requirements and/or wider haircuts when monetising liquidity pool securities, and make it more difficult to execute secured financing transactions. - Intraday liquidity usage: increased collateral requirements at payments and securities settlement systems could negatively impact the Issuer's liquidity position, as cash and liquid assets required for intraday purposes are unavailable to meet other outflows. - Off-balance sheet commitments: deterioration in economic and market conditions could cause customers to draw on off-balance sheet commitments provided to them, for example, revolving credit facilities, negatively affecting the Issuer's liquidity position. - Credit rating changes and the impact on funding costs: Any reductions in a credit rating (in particular, any downgrade below investment grade) may affect the Issuer's access to the money or capital markets and/or terms on which the Issuer is able to obtain market funding (for example, this could lead to increased costs of funding and wider credit spreads, the triggering of additional collateral or other requirements in derivative contracts and other secured funding arrangements or limits on the range of counterparties who are willing to enter into transactions with the Issuer).

 Any of these factors could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

-2. Capital risk
+b) Capital risk

 Capital risk is the risk that the Issuer has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory stress testing purposes).
-This includes the risk from the Issuer's pension plans.
+This also includes the risk from the Issuer's defined benefit pension plans.
 Key capital risks that the Issuer faces include: